 Whether your interest is in forestry, sustainable agriculture, hydrology, large landscape level conservation, environmental consulting, Geographic Information Systems (GIS), payment for ecosystem services or renewable energy, the QCI offers unprecedented opportunities for the integration and cross-pollination of research and management efforts within and between the Yale FES programs.
 A sample of QCI-related coursework includes:

-The Management Plans for Protected Areas class has teams of students working as forest and conservation consultants for a group of landowners in the Woodland Partnership located in a particular watershed surrounding the forest.
+The Management Plans for Protected Areas class has teams of students working as forestry and conservation consultants for landowners in the Woodland Partnership.
 Starting from their client's objectives, they decypher the past land use of a property and collect social and biological data to build a professional Management Plan.
-This year, students are at work in the Mount Hope watershed.
+1300 acres of land have already been covered by Management Plans in the QCI's short life.
+In Fall 2013, students were at work in the Mount Hope watershed in Ashford, CT.

-Similarly, River Processes and Restoration students produce a riparian assesment that evaluates the health of a stream within this watershed.
-This year, students are working on restoring several culverts, assessing the Morse Reservoir and its historical dam, and surveying the streams of two landowners.
+Similarly, in River Processes and Restoration students produce a riparian assesment that evaluates the health of a stream within local watershed.
+In Fall 2013, students were working on restoring several culverts, assessing the Morse Reservoir and its historical dam, and surveying the streams of two landowners.
+This spring, students are building a state-wide standard protocol for stream assesments.

-For partnering landowners who wish to implement their Management Plans, students in Advanced Silviculture, Forest Operations, and on Forest Crew write and mark actual silvicultural prescriptions.
-Last spring, students planned timber sales for two landowners who had received management plans the year before.
+For landowners who wish to implement their Management Plans, students in Forest Operations, and on Forest Crew write and mark actual silvicultural prescriptions.
+This Spring, two sales that had received a Harvest Plan in 2013 are getting marked with the guidance a professional consulting forester, and 3 new harvests are being planned.

-In Forest & Ecosystem Finance, they can go one step further and work with landowners on timber sales, timber modeling, conservation easements and payment for ecosystem services.
+In Forest & Ecosystem Finance, students can go one step further and work with landowners on timber sales, timber modeling, conservation easements and payment for ecosystem services.

 And lastly, the Strategies for Land Conservation seminar synthesizes the work done by writing a Landscape Plan that incorporates all Management Plans into a regional document.
 It also provides an experience in clinical work and outreach where students build new partnerships with local owners so that the cycle can start again the following year in a new watershed.